-Remembering an Old Friend: Buffalo’s Memorial Auditorium
+Buffalo’s Memorial Auditorium - A Look Back

 Milt’s smooth voice was synonymous with the Aud.
 He served as the Sabres public address announcer for 27 years, sitting at his desk between the two penalty boxes beginning in 1970.
 Prior to that, he was the announcer for the AHL’s Buffalo Bisons.
 Milt was inducted into the Buffalo Sabres Hall of Fame in a 2008 pre-game ceremony along with player Dave Andreychuk.
 He was a Buffalo institution and as humble and sincere a man as you’ll ever find.

 First Buffalo goal, his fifth of the season, scored by number 11 Gibert Perreault.
-Assists to number seven Richard Martin, and number forteen Rene Robert.
+Assists to number seven Richard Martin, and number fourteen Rene Robert.
 Perreault, from Martin and Robert.
 Time of the Goal, 5:24.

 Well before cell phones were invented, Milt would often page doctors during a game, asking them to call their answering service.

 Wullen was the Sabres’ original organist, tickling the keys from 1970 until he retired in 1985.
-He had a knack for sensing the crowd’s energy and punctuating the game with energy.
+He had a knack for sensing the crowd’s energy and punctuating the game with his own.
 His repertoire was vast, playing everything from ‘Sabre Dance’ to Hava Nagila and the Addams Family theme song.

 Tenor Joe Byron sang both the American and Canadian national anthems, always starting with the Canadian anthem.
 This was a decision made by the original owners of the franchise, the Knox brothers.
 They acknowledged that the Sabres drew from Canada and they also recognized the roster was mostly composed of Canadian players.